Treatment for Colon Polyps in San Jose, CA

 Schedule a Colon Polyps Consultation

-If you’re experiencing symptoms of colon polyps in the San Jose, CA area, contact colorectal surgeon Aaron Parrish, MD today to schedule an appointment.
+If you’re experiencing symptoms of colon polyps in the San Jose, CA area, contact proctologist Aaron Parrish, MD today to schedule an appointment.
 Dr. Parrish has extensive experience diagnosing and treating colon polyps.
 Give our Los Gatos colorectal office a call at (408) 358-2868.
 Dr. Parrish sees patients in the San Jose communities of Los Gatos, Morgan Hill, Gilroy, Salinas, Hollister, and Monterey.